tordans/maproulette-backend/README.md

 ### Frameworks used

-MapRoulette version 2 is built upon the Play Framework using Scala.
+New MapRoulette is built upon the Play Framework using Scala.
 You can find more information about the Play Framework at https://www.playframework.com
 It uses the following core technologies:

 * Postgres 9.5 with PostGIS 2.2.1